ammaraziz/virutis/README.md

-## Virus agnostic (but mostly dengue) analysis pipeline
+## Virutis - Virus agnostic (but mostly dengue) analysis pipeline

-Created by Verity Hill and Chrispin Chaguza, Grubaugh Lab
+Created by Verity Hill and Chrispin Chaguza (Grubaugh Lab) - Reskinned by Ammar Aziz

+*Note:* Most of the instructions below are incomplete or wrong due to the changes from the original pipeline

 This pipeline takes raw Illumina read data in the form of fastq files, maps them against provided bed files and then provides a series of outputs for further analysis including consensus sequences.
 The following pipeline works with ONT data: https://github.com/josephfauver/DENV_MinION_Script